cfengine/documentation/guide/faq/enterprise-report-collection.markdown

 tags: [ FAQ, Enterprise, reporting, health, cf-hub, cf-consumer, redis-server  ]
 ---

+# What are reports?

+Reports are the records that the components ( `cf-agent`, `cf-monitord`, `cf-serverd` ... ) record about their knowledge of the system state.
+Each component may log to various data sources withing `$(sys.statedir)`.

 # How does CFEngine Enterprise collect reports?

 `cf-hub` makes connections from the hub to remote agents currently registered in